 9. New Jersey is one of the most culturally diverse states in the nation, with large populations of Italians, Pan-Asians, Asian Indians and much more.
 You can have ANY type of catering you wish at your reception … just name it and you can find it in New Jersey … and it’s delicious!

 10. Looking to attend a bridal show or expo?
-In New Jersey, you’ll be able to find a bridal show almost every day of the week.
+In New Jersey, you’ll be able to find a bridal event going on almost any day of the week.
 You will meet local wedding professionals who will give you advice and direction on your wedding plans, see the latest bridal fashions, and even maybe take home some fabulous door prizes or a free honeymoon.

-BONUS REASON -> New Jersey was hit with Superstorm Sandy in 2012, which impacted several regions of the Garden State, especially the Jersey Shore.
+BONUS REASON #1 -> New Jersey was hit with Superstorm Sandy on October 29, 2012, which impacted several regions of the Garden State, especially the Jersey Shore.
 Many beachfront wedding facilities and businesses were affected, and and several are currently in the process of rebuilding.
 View our blog post entitled “Hurricane Sandy and the aftermath on the New Jersey weddings community,” with details on how NJ couples went ahead with their wedding plans, how wedding professionals teamed up to offer relief for NJ residents, and additional resources for helping those in need.
-New Jerseyans are “JERSEY STRONG” and we want you to know that the JERSEY SHORE IS OPEN and remains a popular destination for weddings, events and very special memories…
+New Jerseyans are “JERSEY STRONG” and we want you to know that the JERSEY SHORE IS OPEN, continues to rebuild and remains a popular destination for weddings, events and very special memories…